Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Introduction/Introduction.md

 Now the project facets maintenance screen pops up. make sure that:
 * Dynamic Web Module has at least version 2.5
-* Java version is 1.8 or higher
+* Java version is to be 1.8 or higher
 * JPA as version 2.2

 ![Convert to JPA](CreateProject/ConvertJPAProject.png)